Pragya1208/testrail-upload/README.md

 - **default_pod**, **default_references**, **default_framework**, **default_type** – only used when you explicitly pass them; no defaults are assumed for missing CSV fields.
 If mandatory fields are missing, the tool prompts you to provide them.
 - **dry_run** – `true` to only parse/validate, no upload

+**Upload flow (upload_test_cases_to_testrail)**:

+1. **Step 1 – Check headers**: The provided CSV is parsed and headers are checked against the mapping.
+Detected headers are reported and mapped to TestRail fields; mandatory TestRail headers missing from the CSV are listed (you must provide `default_*` or add a column).
+Validation fails with available values if required fields are missing.
+2. **Step 2 – Create TestRail CSV**: A new CSV is created with all mandatory TestRail headers (Title, Framework, Type, POD, References, Preconditions, Steps, Expected Results, Priority, Test Data).
+Values are transferred row by row from the provided CSV according to the mapping.
+3. **Step 3 – Upload**: The created TestRail-compatible CSV is uploaded to TestRail.

 **convert_csv_to_testrail_format** – Converts your CSV to a clean TestRail-ready CSV with mandatory columns (Title, Framework, Type, POD, References, Preconditions, Steps, Expected Results, Priority, Test Data).
-Does not assume defaults; returns a missing-fields report so you can fill or provide values when uploading.
+Reports header check and mapping; does not assume defaults; returns a missing-fields report so you can fill or provide values when uploading.

 ## Troubleshooting: npx exits immediately with no output